rexthompson/DATA-512-Final-Project/final_project_plan.md

 I plan to use the R programming language with the `dplyr` package and base plotting for all tasks including data import, cleaning, analysis and visualization.
 I plan to produce a R Notebook using RMarkdown to document each step of the research process.

-However, if I find that the dataset is too large for processing on my machine, I may switch to Python and leverage some parallel computing resources, such as Amazon EC2 and Redshift.
+However, if I find that the dataset is too large for processing on my local machine, I may switch to Python and leverage cloud storage and/or parallel computing resources, such as Amazon S3, EC2 and Redshift.
 In that case, I will use `Pandas` for analysis and `matplotlib` for visualization, as well as a Jupyter notebook for documenting the research process.

-Regardless of the technology used, the main task will involve merging the Transaction and Blockface datasets on the ElementKey field.
+Regardless of the technology used, the main task will involve retrieving and combining the Transaction data from 2012, as well as merging the Transaction and Blockface datasets on the ElementKey field.
 The notebook (R or Jupyter) will support reproducibility in case others wish to duplicate or expand upon my work in the future.

 ## Sources